 - Smoking, eating, drinking, chewing, and storing food should be restricted in certain designated areas apart from manufacturing areas.

 - Personnel suffering from illness or open wounds in the exposure of the body should not engage in manufacturing-related activities.
-They should resume upon receiving clearance certificate from authorised doctor for any healthcare provider.
+They should resume upon receiving a clearance certificate from an authorized doctor for any healthcare provider.